04 · The Buyer's Checklist

 • No refusal log at all

-• A vendor uncomfortable showing you specific refusals
+• A vendor uncomfortable showing you specific refusals you have a right to inspect

 5. Rubric-version transparency